 Localized dredging will be performed as necessary for maintenance of boating channels and access points.
 Unfortunately, due to lack of effective local control of erosion and sedimentation, channels requiring dredging have increased both in number and in frequency, greatly increasing costs to the District.
-A ~\$3 million dredging operation began in FY 2022 in Pelahatchie Bay, and will continue into FY 2023.
+A ~\$3 million dredging operation began in FY 2022 in Pelahatchie Bay, and will continue into FY 2024.

 The District continues to work with the National Weather Service, the USGS, and the Army Corps of Engineers to improve precipitation and runoff data collection and modeling within the Upper Pearl River Watershed.
 The District has completed an Emergency Action Plan which will be used to coordinate evacuation and repairs in the event of a dam break.
-A comprehensive risk analysis assessment, funded in part by the U.S. Department of Homeland Security, and focused on the dam and it's associated facilities is underway.
-This assessment is due to be complete by the end of 2022.
 The District plans a detailed formal inspection of the dam when funds are available.

 The District has obtained additional grants through the MDWFP for improvements to the Fannin Landing boat launch area.
 Existing piers have been replaced with new floating piers and the existing boat ramp has been rebuilt.
 An ADA compliant comfort station has also been completed within the scope of the grant.
 Improvements to the Bob Anthony Parkway using federal grants received from the Mississippi Department of Transportation have been completed.
-Construction has been completed on the federally funded project to extend the multi-purpose trail from Waterwood Subdivision to MS Hwy.
-471 in Rankin County.
-A recent grant project, Turtle Point Nature Area, includes a kayak launch and walking path at the area previously known as Scenic Park on Spillway

-Road in Rankin County.
+Construction has been completed on the federally funded project to extend the multi-purpose trail from the Waterwood Subdivision to Highway 471 in Rankin County.
+A recent grant project, Turtle Point Nature Area, includes a kayak launch and walking path at the area previously known as Scenic Park on Spillway Road in Rankin County.
 Additionally, a new boat launch and parking area opened at Goshen South in FY 2021.
 Other recreational improvements are included in the Five-Year Capital Improvement Plan.